 Not only it takes much longer time to reach your loved ones, but such a method is also prone to pilferage, and your cash or check could be stolen or lost during shipment.

 Remit through banks that offer ATM service

 Many banks offer the convenience of ATMs to recipients back home.
 You can apply for an account in a bank with ATM presence in your family’s area.
 However, take notice of how much this bank charges on each withdrawal transaction.
 Besides, holding an ATM card means temptation to spend and less likely to save and use remittance money for investment, so you have to weigh your options.

 Remit using your mobile phone

-Your mobile phone is one of the most convenient device on hand, so grab the chance to use it to send money back home if your network supports it.
-Philippine networks with international presence usually have this service.
+Your mobile phone is one of the most convenient devices on hand, so grab the chance to use it to send money back home if your network supports it.
+It is possible to send money without paying remittance fees as such apps bypass third-party agencies.
+Also, Philippine systems with international presence usually have this service.
 Smart’s mobile remittance and Globe Telecom’s GCASH service are two examples of money remittance made possible through mobile phones.